Pili Pili (African Hot Sauce)

 First, rinse the peppers and remove the stem from each pepper.
 You don’t need a knife for this.
 Just pluck the stem off with your fingers.

 Carefully remove the lid from the blender.
 Stand back when you do this.
-Wear a mask if you have one.
-Seriously—blending the peppers causes the oils to release and they will waft from the blender.
+Blending the peppers causes the oils to release and they will waft from the blender.

-Pour the Pili Pili into a resealable container (I use a small glass mason jar) and store it in the refrigerator until you’re ready to use it.
+Pour the Pili Pili into a resealable container (I use small glass mason jars) and store it in the refrigerator until you’re ready to use it.

 Should I wear gloves when making this hot sauce?